goldenstein64/Copy/docs/API.md

 ### `Copy:Extend(object: T, ...bases: Q): T & Q`

-Creates a copy of `obj` and copies all fields from all tables given in `bases` from left to right.
-This is essentially a lower-level method for creating classes by giving explicit control over how the root value is structured and what base values are used.
+Copies all fields in `bases` to `object` from left to right.
+This is essentially a lower-level method for creating classes by giving explicit control over what the root value is and what base values are used. `Copy(someTable)` is the same as `Copy:Extend({}, someTable)`.

 ### <a name="Copy_BehaveAs"></a> `Copy:BehaveAs(behavior: string|array, object: any): Symbol